 Discover the Ancient Art of Yoga

-The discipline of yoga has probably been around for a thousand years, and has been found to positively-impact many of our body’s physiological functions, including flexibility, endurance, stretching abilities and muscle strength.
-And, it induces a relaxed state for the practitioner, which science has determined lowers both mind and body stress levels.
+The discipline of yoga has been practised for over 5,000 years, and has been found to positively impact many of the body’s physiological functions, including flexibility, endurance, stretching abilities and muscle strength.
+Additionally, it induces a relaxed state for the practitioner, which science has determined lowers both mind and body stress levels.
 When you feel stressed out, your back muscles unknowingly tighten, which can exacerbate back pain issues.

 Better Sleep Leads to a Healthier Back